appium/java-client/README.md

 ##Changelog##
 *4.0.0 (under construction yet)*
 - FIX of TouchAction.
 Instances of the TouchAction class are reusable now
 - FIX of the swiping issue (iOS, server version >= 1.5.0).
 Now the swiping is implemented differently by AndroidDriver and IOSDriver.
 Thanks to [@truebit](https://github.com/truebit) and [@nuggit32](https://github.com/nuggit32) for the catching.
+- the project was integrated with [maven-checkstyle-plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
+Thanks to [@SrinivasanTarget](https://github.com/SrinivasanTarget) for the work
+- source code was improved according to code style checking rules.
+- The refactoring of `io.appium.java_client.internal.JsonToMobileElementConverter`.
+Now it accepts `org.openqa.selenium.remote.RemoteWebDriver` as the constructor parameter.
+It is possible to re-use `io.appium.java_client.android.internal.JsonToAndroidElementConverter` or `io.appium.java_client.ios.internal.JsonToIOSElementConverter` by RemoteWebDriver when it is needed.
+- Constructors of the abstract `io.appium.java_client.AppiumDriver` were redesigned.
+Now they require a subclass of `io.appium.java_client.internal.JsonToMobileElementConverter`.
+Constructors of `io.appium.java_client.android.AndroidDriver` and `io.appium.java_client.ios.IOSDriver` are same still.

 ...

 *3.4.1*